Bristol Omnibus Company: Early history

-The Bristol Omnibus Company traces its origins to 1875, when George White formed the Bristol Tramways Company and began a horse drawn service in Bristol from Upper Maudlin Street to Blackboy Hill.
+The Bristol Omnibus Company traces its origins to 1875, when George White formed the Bristol Tramways Company and began a horse-drawn omnibus service in Bristol from Upper Maudlin Street to Blackboy Hill.
 In 1887 the Bristol Tramways Company merged with the Bristol Cab Company to form the Bristol Tramways & Carriage Company.

-In 1887, the company began a horse-bus service to Clifton, and later started several more horse-bus services to complement the tramways.
+In 1887, the company began a omnibus service to Clifton, and later started several more omnibus services to complement the tramways.
 In 1892, the Imperial Tramways Company moved its headquarters from London to Bristol.
 White and the senior management team of Bristol Tramways also ran Imperial Tramways, though they remained separate companies.

 In 1895, the company began to operate electric trams, and in 1906 introduced motor buses on the route between the Centre and Clifton.
 Rapid expansion of its bus services followed, in both Bristol and the surrounding country areas.
 The company opened branches in Bath in 1909, Weston-super-Mare in 1910, Cheltenham in 1912 and Gloucester in 1913.
 In 1912 the company also bought the Clifton Rocks Railway, which closed in 1934.
 After World War I more branches were opened in Swindon (1921), Wells (1922) and Coleford (1924).

 The company was not satisfied with the performance of the first buses it bought, and in 1908 began the manufacture of its own buses.
 The company soon began to sell its buses to other operators.
 For 75 years, Bristol buses were widely used in the United Kingdom, and were also exported to many countries.